Moroz-js/cpgenerator/supabase/SCHEMA.md

 - Many-to-many with workspaces (through workspace_members)

 **RLS Policies:**
+- Users can view their own profile
+- Users can view profiles of workspace owners (for invitations)
+- Users can view profiles of other workspace members
-- Users can view and update their own profile
+- Users can update their own profile
 - Users can insert their own profile on signup

+**Foreign Keys:**
+- `user_id` → `profiles(id)` ON DELETE CASCADE

 ---